 Between the C16 and the early C19 the church was kept in good repair, despite a bombardment by the French in 1690 (Meads), which probably led to the disappearance of tracery from the windows.
 Some windows were partially blocked, though the openings were unaffected, and the stone was said to be very weathered (Nibbs, 1851 notes).
 In that year Nibbs shows dormers for a gallery in the south aisle.
 The chancel roof had been painted in 1721 with ‘variety of beautiful female figures, the representatives of the virtues’ (Horsfield I p454) by R Mortimer, the ‘Salvator Rosa of Sussex’ (Nibbs).
-They were dismissed by Sir Stephen Glynne as being in a ‘ridiculous manner’(SNQ 16 (May 1966) p235) and Nibbs’s accolade says more about the state of C18 painting in Sussex than about Mortimer’s talents, judging by the remains of the former reredos he painted (see below).
+They were dismissed by Sir Stephen Glynne during his first visit before 1840 as in a ‘ridiculous manner’(SRS 101 p143) and Nibbs’s accolade says more about the state of C18 painting in Sussex than about Mortimer’s talents, judging by the remains of the former reredos he painted (see below).

 Following a legacy of £1 million (Hastings Observer 24 August 2011), in 2012 the church underwent considerable alteration inside, with the insertion of a new free-standing structure within the two western bays of the nave, extending into the space under the tower.
 This provides space for a parish room and offices and has been designed to retain access to the side-walls and arcades of the nave.

 Fittings and monuments